HIPAA Omnibus Notice of Privacy Practices

 Payment: Your PHI will be used, as needed, to obtain payment for your health care services.
 For example, obtaining approval for a hospital stay may require that your relevant PHI be disclosed to the health plan to obtain approval for the hospital admission.

-Healthcare Operations: We may use or disclose, as-needed, your PHI in order to support the business activities of your physician’s practice.
+Healthcare Operations: We may use or disclose, as needed, your PHI in order to support the business activities of your physician’s practice.
 These activities include, but are not limited to, quality assessment, employee review, training of medical students, licensing, research, fundraising, and conducting or arranging for other business activities.
 For example, we may disclose your PHI to medical school students that see patients at our office.
 In addition, we may use a sign-in sheet at the registration desk where you will be asked to sign your name and indicate your physician.
 We may also call you by name in the waiting room when your physician is ready to see you.
 We may use or disclose your PHI, as necessary, to contact you to remind you of your appointment, and inform you about treatment alternatives or other health-related benefits and services that may be of interest to you.
-If we use or disclose your PHI for fundraising activities, we will provide you the choice to opt out of those activities.
+If we use or disclose your PHI for fundraising activities, such as contacting you for our fundraising efforts, we will provide you the choice to opt out of those activities.
 You may also choose to opt back in.

 USES AND DISCLOSURES THAT DO NOT REQUIRE YOUR AUTHORIZATION